-Successful enterprise resource planning (ERP) implementations take between 4 and 6 months on average.
+Successful implementations of the best ERP software take between 4 and 6 months on average.
 Projects can take significantly longer depending on factors like scope, company size, and required customizations.

 If implementation estimates are more than six months, our software experts recommend limiting your project scope and/or releasing in phases to expedite the go-live process.
 Projects that go-live beyond the six month mark have a significantly higher chance of failure.

 Before starting an ERP implementation, it’s best to determine your potential timeline.
 The main variables that correlate with go-lives dates are: